subdgtl/Monoceros/README.md

 The geometry output of the Materialize Slots component is intended for further use in Grasshopper.
-Therefore, if the intention is to bake the output of the WFC already in this stage, it is advised to bake the Materialize Slots component.
+Therefore, if the intention is to bake the output of the WFC already in this stage, it is recommended to bake the Materialize Slots component.
 The result of such bake is a
 [collection of block instances](#128-are-block-instances-or-groups-supported-by-monoceros), which are significantly smaller than full-fledged geometry and all blocks of one